modehnal/modehnal.github.io/README.md

       - Capturing the image on fail
       - Stopping the video recording
       - Cleanup, closing all started applications
       - Injecting data to the `behave-html-pretty-formatter`.
-Some of these are *on-fail-only*, but that can be changed in `sandbox`:
+Some of these are *on-fail-only*, but that can be changed in `sandbox` after the initialization in `before_all`:
         - `context.sandbox.attach_faf_on_pass = True`
         - `context.sandbox.attach_video_on_pass = True`
         - `context.sandbox.attach_journal_on_pass = True`